Arts

 Christoph Gesing Duochrome artwork

 The exhibition title Straight describes in a condensed form the work of the artist Christoph Gesing (born 1956).
 Since the mid-1990s he has devoted himself to the artistic investigation of color and the relationships between color nuances.
 As part of various groups of works, he works on canvas, wood, acrylic glass and paper to explore the rhythmic and transcendent qualities of individual colored areas.
 Completely monochrome or in pairs - duochrome - in relation to each other.
 Gesing, who lives and works in Cologne, not only applies paint with a brush, but also lets calculated chance play a role by pouring it on.
 From 1976 to 1983, Christoph Gesing studied at the Düsseldorf Art Academy under Gerhard Richter and Erwin Heerich, whose master student he was.
-(Text, Art Curator: Julia Ritterskamp)
+(Text: Julia Ritterskamp, Art curator)

 66th exhibition: Siggi Hofer, Tina Lechner, Ute Müller